lammps/lammps/doc/src/mass.rst

 what mass units to use.

 The I index can be specified in one of two ways.
-An explicit numeric value can be used, as in the 1st example above.
+An explicit numeric value can be used, as in the first example above.
 Or a wild-card asterisk can be used to set the mass for multiple atom types.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
 If N = the number of atom types, then an asterisk with no numeric values means all types